liuqivandy/SpaGene/README.md

 # Introduction

-SpaGene is a R package to find sptially variable genes and colocalized gene pairs from sptial omics data.
+SpaGene is a R package to find sptially variable genes and colocalized gene pairs from spatial omics data.

 <a name="installation"/>